1/2 cup chicken stock

 Spoon Mage™ Note:

 This is a great recipe to experiment with the different flavors and textures of the many varieties of bok choy.
 Hopefully you have an Asian market near you.
 If so, go.
 Wander around.
 So many beautiful bok choy!
 For the dish in this picture, I used one of the baby varieties (yes, there are several types and they are all delicious).
+You can make this dish with 8 oz or even a full pound.
+Bok choy is like spinach in that it wilts when it woks so what seems like a great lot is really not that much at all.
+Make it with whatever amount you like or can find in your store.

 Far too many recipes have you start the wok off at medium-high.
 This is great if you like a soggy stir-fry.
 Why?
 Each time you add the ingredients to the wok, the cooking temperature drops a little.
 Veggies in particular love being cooked at high – or as near high as you can bring yourself to go.
 Only reduce to medium-high to avoid smoky oil.
 A good rule of thumb is to reduce the temperature to medium high after you have added about half the ingredients.
 Learn to use your eyes and nose of the directions for when to reduce to medium-high.
 Stoves do seem to have a unique level of high.